 What are the benefits?
 Being a part of the GCSC Alumni Association can certainly be rewarding.
 Not only do you benefit by being kept up-to-date on all things Gulf Coast, but you also have opportunities involving networking and alumni recognition, attending discounted theatre and athletic events, keeping in touch with classmates, attending special alumni events and receptions, and participating in educational workshops.
 Alumni Association members also receive special "member" discounts at many local businesses.
+For a complete list of Benefit Partners, visit www.gulfcoast.edu/alumni/member benefits.htm.

-The association has also established initiatives to recognize, support, and mentor alumni, students and community members:
+How does the Alumni Association recognize and support alumni and students in our community?
+The GCSC Alumni Association has established new initiatives to recognize, support, and mentor alumni, students and community members: